Feldman-Katok pseudometric and the GIKN construction of nonhyperbolic ergodic measures: -convergence of measures and its properties

-We do not know whether one can claim in Lemma \ref{lem:completness} that there is a point whose orbit is a $\Fbar$-limit of the $\Fbar$-Cauchy sequence.
-We can prove it only under an additional assumption about $T\colon X\to X$.
-It turns out that the \emph{asymptotic average shadowing property} (it is a generalization of the shadowing property introduced by Gu \cite{Gu}) is sufficient.
-The asymptotic average shadowing property follows from most of the version of the specification property considered in the literature, see \cite{KKO, KLO2, KLO}.
+We do not know whether under the assumptions of Lemma \ref{lem:completness} there is a point whose orbit is a $\Fbar$-limit of the $\Fbar$-Cauchy sequence.
+We can prove it only by imposing an extra assumption on $T\colon X\to X$.
+It turns out that the \emph{asymptotic average shadowing property} is a sufficient requirement.
+Let us recall its definition.

 \begin{defn} A sequence $\und{z}=(z_j)_{j=0}^\infty\in X^{\infty}$ is \emph{asymptotic average pseudoorbit} for $T\colon X\to X$ if

 We say that $\und z=(z_j)_{j=0}^\infty\in X^{\infty}$ is \emph{asymptotically shadowed in average} by $x\in X$, if